Ryan-ZL-Lin/RLND-Continuous_Control/README.md

 **Step 3: Explore the Environment**
 After you have followed the instructions above, open Continuous_Control.ipynb (located in the p2_continuous-control/ folder in the DRLND GitHub repository) and follow the instructions to learn how to use the Python API to control the agent.

+## Solving the Environment
+In this project, I chose the first version, which is the "single agent approach" by using **DDPG (Deep Determministic Policy Gradient)** to solve the environment.
+Instaed of doing this on my local environment, I used Udacity Worksapce to complete the project.
+The environment is considered solved by reach average 30+ score within 1000 epoches.

+## Instructions
+Open the **Continuous_Control.ipynb** and go through each cell to download the dependicies and train the model.
+Please note that **step 3 - Take Random Actions in the Environment** is for infomration only, which can be skipped.